KJeynesCupper/RNA-seq-Preproccesing/README.md

 # RNA-seq-Preproccesing
-Bash scripts to automatically pre-process RNA-seq data in fastq format into raw count data.
-Keep in mind that some parameters may need amending, and you need to manually access the quality from the QC output.

-This has been set up to run primarily on the BEAR server - meeting its requirements.
+This contains RNAseq preprocessing scripts.
+Keep in mind that directories and parameters may need amending.
+The scripts contain job pars for BEAR.

 ## Files
+* `mRNAseq_preprocessing.sh`
+* `coverage.sh`
+* sequential:

-* RNAseq_preprocessing.sh
+* * `RNAseq_preprocessing.sh`
-* remove_rRNA_reads.sh
+* * `remove_rRNA_reads.sh`
-* trim.sh
+* * `trim.sh`
-* map.sh
+* * `map.sh`
-* sort_index.sh
+* * `sort_index.sh`
-* count.sh
+* * `count.sh`
-* coverage.sh
+* * `coverage.sh`

+## Running Option 1
+Download, amend and run the `mRNAseq_preprocessing.sh` script which in total will do QC with fastQC, trim with trimmomatic, map with HISAT2 and count raw read with HTSeq.
+Then Download, amend and run the `coverage.sh` script to generate a Bedgraph summarising the mapped reads at each bp, estimate the average reads across the genome and use the Perl command to normalise read counts by genome-wide average counts.

-## Running
+## Running Option 2: sequential

-The "RNAseq_preprocessing.sh" file is the primary router and needs to be placed in a new "workplace" directory where all proccess will be executed.
+The sequential folder stores scripts to run the processing slightly differently.
+The `RNAseq_preprocessing.sh` file is the primary router and needs to be placed in a new "workplace" directory where all proccess will be executed.
 This file runs through all the processes and will stop is an errors occurs.

-For quality control, it is important that you check the outputs and amend the parameters where required.

-Each function within the individual shells have parameters that may need adjusting, please refer the the specific packages' vignette.

 ## Output
 This will produce the raw count files (non-normalised) for each replicate.
 As well as summary statistics for different steps.

+## Pull metrics
+Download, amend and run the `Extract_metrics.sh` script to generate txt files containing information on number of reads in raw/trimmed FASTQ files, and get mapping stats for each sample.